H3K4R/H3K4R/README.md

 ## I'm a Developer, and Mentor !
 - 🔭 I’m currently working on a [Python]
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Azure
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other Software Developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: Barcelona is the best club 🤣